Ride With Us

 Call today to schedule a tour & meet with our staff

-All new Adaptive Riding (see bellow) clients must go through our evaluation procedures and pay a $100 evaluation fee at time of evaluation.
+All new Adaptive Riding (see below) clients must go through our evaluation process and pay a $100 evaluation fee at time of evaluation.

-Adaptive Riding offers skill-based lessons for children and adults with disabilities.
-We focus on skill development and progression while improving the rider’s physical, cognitive, emotional and/or social skills.
-Taught by a certified therapeutic riding instructor, and assisted by volunteer aides, the group, semi-private and private lessons are 45 to 60 minutes.
-Riders who have physical, intellectual, cognitive, developmental and learning differences can benefit from therapeutic riding.
+Adaptive Riding Lessons are equestrian skill based lessons for people with disabilities.
+The focus of the lessons is skill development and progression while improving the rider’s physical, cognitive, emotional and/or social skills.
+Taught by a Professional Association of Therapeutic Horseback Riding Association International (PATH Intl’) Certified Therapeutic Riding Instructor, and assisted by volunteer aids, helping the rider reach their full potential is of paramount importance.
+Often times the riders participate in pre-mounted and post-mounted horse care.
+Riders that have physical, intellectual, cognitive, developmental, and/or learning differences can benefit from Adaptive Riding Lessons.

 GaitWay is a member center with the Professional Association of Therapeutic Horsemanship International (PATH Intl.).
 PATH Intl. provides guidelines for precautions for participants with certain limitations as well as conditions that are contraindicated for mounted equine-assisted activities.